 We used SONAR to make annual estimates of winter steelhead on the Dungeness River for spawn years 2019 - 2023.
 To do so, we needed to collect and utilize independent species composition data, and develop an analysis technique that allowed us to estimate passage during periods when the SONAR was not operable or the video had not been reviewed.
 In addition, analyzing these initial years of data has prompted several observations worth mentioning.

 First, SONAR location is a crucial component of a successful SONAR project.
+In 2018 we observed frequent milling behavior at the SONAR site, and upstream and downstream fish counts were high, presumably due to milling.
+As a result, only 29% of the season was reviewed (Figures 3.5 and 3.6 and Table 3.2), and we decided to treat 2018 as a pilot year and we did not make a SONAR-based escapement estimate.
+Instead, we utilized the lessons learned from that year to improve operations in subsequent years.
 After observing the fish behavior at the initial location in 2018, we moved the SONAR to a habitat unit that was more of a run, and more conducive to fish actively migrating through rather than milling around.
+In 2019 – 2022 we observed a much lower number of fish moving in each half-hour period compared to 2018 (Figures 4.5 and 4.6).
+The mean count of upstream moving fish in a half-hour period 2019 – 2022 ranged from 0.16 - 0.26, and the mean count of downstream moving fish ranged from 0.06 – 0.10, compared to a mean of 0.80, and 0.55 in 2018.
+However, in late 2022 a river restoration project was completed just upstream of the SONAR site and diverted some of the river flow into the newly restored side channel.
+In 2023 the counts of both upstream and downstream moving fish rose (Figures 4.5 and 4.6) to a mean of 0.43 and 0.29, respectively, and the majority of fish captured during species composition sampling were captured within the pool below the restoration site, presumably due to fish milling below the new channel.
+Despite the higher fish counts in 2023, the overall escapement was comparable to the other years we analyzed.
+Preliminary results for 2024 indicate that the river has scoured out the new side channel and fish are no longer holding or milling to the degree they were in 2023 (K. Sutton, WDFW, pers. comm).

 In addition to fish behavior at the site, access and security are important considerations.
 After we moved the SONAR site slightly upstream in 2019, and deployed the unit from a fixed platform on the bank, it was much easier for the team to check on and make adjustments to the unit.
 The 2019-2023 site is also located on WDFW property, enabling a direct power source, and an on-site staff trailer for security and comfort in bad weather.

-In addition to the location, several factors in 2018 prevented estimation of escapement.
-The amount of SONAR imagery that was not reviewed in 2018 was much higher than in other years (Figures 3.5 and 3.6 and Table 3.2).
-Additionally, the counts of both upstream and downstream moving fish were much higher in 2018, presumably due in part to more milling behavior at that site.
-The mean count of upstream moving fish in 2018 in a half-hour period was 0.80, while it ranged from 0.16 - 0.26 in 2019 - 2022 and rose to 0.43 in 2023.
-For downstream moving fish it was a mean of 0.55 in 2018, and a range of 0.06 - 0.1 in 2019 - 2022 before rising to 0.29 in 2023.
-Due to these reasons, we made the decision to treat 2018 as a pilot year and did not make a SONAR-based escapement estimate, and instead utilize the lessons learned from that year to improve operations in subsequent years.